-3.7.5 Harbourmaster's Navigation Safety Services Fee
+3.7.4 Harbourmaster's Navigation Safety Services Fee

-\$GST exclusive а.
-North Port Limited 129,212.00 b.
+\$GST exclusive a.
+North Port Limited 146,034.00 b.
 For water transport operators not serviced by a port company, at actual time and cost. с.
-Where the actual costs on a labour time and plant recovery basis exceed the annual fee, the council will
+Where the actual costs on a labour time and plant recovery basis exceed the annual fee, the recover any balance on an actual cost basis. council will

-3.7.6 Applications for Reserved Area for Special Event (clause 3.13 of the Navigation Safety Bylaw 2012)
+3.7.5 Applications for Reserved Area for Special Event (clause 3.13 of the Navigation Safety Bylaw 2012)

-\$GST exclusive Special Event Processing Fee 166.09
+\$GST exclusive Special Event Processing Fee 172.11